GAP Computations Concerning Hamiltonian Cycles in the Generating Graphs of Finite Groups: Character-Theoretic Computations

 We see that sufficiently large closures of the generating graphs of the symmetric groups in question satisfy P\'osa's criterion, except that the bounds for the symmetric group $S_5$ are not sufficient for the proof.
 In Section~\ref{smallalmostsimple}, it is shown that the 2nd closure of the generating graph of $S_5$ satisfies P\'osa's criterion.

-(We could define slightly better bounds derived only from character tables which suffice to prove that the generating graph for $S_5$ contains a Hamiltonian cycle, but this seems to be not worth while.)
+(We could find slightly better bounds derived only from character tables which suffice to prove that the generating graph for $S_5$ contains a Hamiltonian cycle, but this seems to be not worth while.)